EvergreenCartoons/SenselessViolence/README.md

 The second executes the cleanup script.

 The cleanup script zaps the logs, deletes the trojan, deletes the webshell, and then deletes itself.
-It does this in a reasonable manner.
-Not particularly forensically sound - I may fix that later.
+It does this in a reasonable manner (rm -rf).
+Not particularly forensically sound - I may fix that later by using `dd` to overwrite the files before deleting.
+I may also write some sed magic to surgically zap the logs, but really, only if I can be fucked.

 ## Other arguments